ivica-k/ecs-will-it-fit/README.md

 ```
 When Amazon ECS places tasks, it uses the following process to select container instances:

-1. Identify the container instances that satisfy the CPU, GPU, memory, and port requirements in the task definition.
+1. Identify the container instances that satisfy the CPU, GPU, memory, and port requirements in the service.
 2. Identify the container instances that satisfy the task placement constraints.
 3. Identify the container instances that satisfy the task placement strategies.
 4. Select the container instances for task placement.